-Here are Some Ways to Stop Bleeding Fast When a Wound Suddenly Happens!
+Here are Some Ways to Stop Bleeding Fast & How to Make Your Own Natural Quikclot

 Quikclot is a gauze or bandage that is infused with kaolin clay.
 There have been numerous studies involving the differences between using bandages with and without kaolin clay, and it turns out the kaolin clay bandages work significantly faster to help blood clot and stop bleeding.

-Quikclot is a very popular item that back packers, ex-military, and serious survivalists or people into preparedness usually have in their supply stocks.
-But….not all the time.
+It’s one of the very popular items that back packers, ex-military, and serious survivalists or people into preparedness keep in their supply stocks.

 Second up is Kaolin clay, and this is because it’s a scientifically proven clotting agent.
 Plus, it’s a wonderful beauty ingredient, and many women keep it in their stash.

-I also love the herb, yarrow.
-Yarrow is an herb with hemostatic properties.
+I also love yarrow.
+It’s an herb with very strong hemostatic properties.
 You can use the flowers fresh, if you have them growing nearby and need them right away.
 OR, you can forage, grow your own, or purchase your yarrow from a good supplier and keep the powdered herb on hand.
 It’s also good for fevers.

-Here are more deets on these three powerful emergency remedies and how to use them:
+Here are more details on these three powerful emergency hemostatic (clotting) remedies and exactly how to use them: